Advice for Prisoners & Families

 If you would like our help

 All applicants must complete our standard questionnaire which gives us permission to conduct an initial review.
-We do not want all of the case papers sent to us in the first instance.
-However, if you have a copy of the Trial Judge’s Summing Up and/or any official papers relating to any appeal or CCRC decision you should send them to us.
+We do not want all case papers sent to us in the first instance.
+However, if you have a copy of the Trial Judge’s Summing Up and/or any official papers relating to an Appeal or CCRC decision you should send us COPIES of these documents.
+Please DO NOT send your only copy.